 Definition

 A longitudinal research method in which participants record their experiences, behaviors, and thoughts over a period of days or weeks using prompts provided by the researcher.
-Diary studies capture context and emotion that single-session methods miss.
+Diary studies capture context and emotion that single-session methods miss, as the Nielsen Norman Group explains.
 PMs use them to understand habits, workarounds, and pain points that emerge over time rather than in a single sitting.

 Why It Matters for Product Managers